Robert Treat Governor

 Throughout Robert's term as governor, he battled with both Massachusetts and New York, because each of the Colonial Governors claimed Connecticut as part of their colonies.
 King James had ordered that all of the New England Colonies joined into one under the rule of Massachusetts's governor Edward Andros, a prospect that Treat felt threatened the liberty of Connecticut and its people.
 Governor Treat flatly refused to relinquish Connecticut's colonial charter or Connecticut to anyone.

-Robert married Jane Tapp, daughter of Edmund Tapp and Unknown, in Milford, Connecticut.
-(Jane Tapp died in Oct 1703 in Milford, Connecticut 600.)
+Robert married Jane Tapp, daughter of Edmund Tapp and Anne, in Milford, New Haven, Connecticut, British American Colonies 600.,1536 (Jane Tapp was born in 1628 in Bennington, Hertfordshire, England, baptized on 14 Feb 1628 in Bennington, Hertfordshire, England 1536 and died in Oct 1703 in Milford, New Haven, Connecticut, British American Colonies 600,1536.)

 |